miguel-loureiro/supershoppercart/backend/README.md

 This new approach is much more secure and directly supports the ```docker-compose.yml``` file and the Google Cloud Secret Manager strategy you've adopted.
 The code will now work seamlessly in a Docker container, where you can inject the secret directly without having to bundle the file.

+## The practice of having a separate deployment service for each part (backend, mobile, etc.) is actually considered a good practice.
+- It is the recommended approach for monorepos, especially in environments like Render.

+## Why is it a good practice?
+- Independence: Each service is autonomous.
+A change in the backend doesn’t force a deployment of the mobile part unless there's a direct interdependency.
+This speeds up the build and deploy process for each component.
+- Efficiency: Render (and similar services) can optimize the build process.
+Instead of rebuilding the entire repository, it only focuses on the code that changed within the specified root directory.
+This saves time and resources.
+- Specific Environments: Each service can have its own configurations, such as environment variables, dependencies, and resource requirements.

+  For example, the Java backend might need a database, while your mobile app might be a static site.
+  Keeping them separate allows you to manage each one with its own setup.
+- Scalability: If your backend starts receiving a lot of traffic, you can scale it independently of the mobile part.
+  This optimizes cost and performance, as you're not paying for resources you don't need on the other side.